nice-devone/nice-cxone-mobile-sdk-ios/docs/cs-rich-content-messages.md

 - **Rich Link**: Message with a title, image and URL that can be a deeplink or standard web URL
 - **Quick Replies**: Message with a list of buttons where only one can be selected
 - **List Picker**: Message with title, body and list of buttons (optionally with images) that can be selected multiple times
+- **Time Picker**: Message presenting a list of available time slots for the customer to choose from

 The SDK handles proper rendering of these message types and manages the interactions with them.